Personal Information

 Geographical Information Systems

-FAQ for the comp.infosystems.gis news group
+FAQ for the comp.infosystems.gis news group.

-A GREAT source of US demographic (census) and environmental data and information is CIESIN, the Consortium for International Earth Science Information Network.
+A great source of US demographic (census) and environmental data and information is CIESIN, the Consortium for International Earth Science Information Network.

 Magazines